NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 # Design Document
 ## System OA Intake and Occupant Diversity
 ### Occupant Diversity
-In `SizeSysOutdoorAir` the call to the `DetermineSystemPopulationDiversity` function will be wrapped in a `if` statement which will check if the new occupant diversity field in the `Sizing:System` object is set to `autosize` or not.
-If set to `autosize`, the existing method will be used, if not, the value specified by the user will be retrieved through `state.dataSize->SysSizInput`.
+In the `DetermineSystemPopulationDiversity` the calculation of the Occupant Diversity, D, will be bypassed if the new occupant diversity field in the `Sizing:System` object is set to `autosize`.
+If the user-specified value of D is less than one and the system serves a single-zone, a warning will be issued mentioning that the actual occupant diversity used by EnergyPlus is 1.0.
 ### System OA Intake
 A new OA method will be added to `DataSizing.hh`, `SOAM_SP`.